I have been in the bar business for over fifteen years. And I drink a lot of wine. Like, a lot of it.

 GITKO Waiter’s Corkscrew

 GITKO offers the Waiter’s Corkscrew.
 This is another product with great value for your money.
 The rosewood handle gives the product a little more flair, while offering all of the benefits of the basic stainless steel model.
 It gives a sommelier a touch more class while offering the necessary functionality and durability.
 Sound like something you need?
-Find it here.
+Find it here at Amazon.

 AVINA Waiter Corkscrew Wine Opener